DennisRudolf/Continuous_Authentication/README.md

 ### Feature Extraction

-For feature extraction, we utilised Inception-ResNet v1 from the `facenet_pytorch` library, pre-trained on the VGGFace2 database.
+For feature extraction, we utilized Inception-ResNet v1 from the `facenet_pytorch` library, pre-trained on the VGGFace2 database.
 If a compatible graphics card is available, it is used to accelerate the process.
 The classification function of the model is deactivated, as classification is performed by the SVM.

 Since the images are already aligned, they are resized to 160x160 pixels, as recommended by the authors.
-The images are then normalised, and a batch dimension is added to format them correctly for the model.
+The images are then normalized, and a batch dimension is added to format them correctly for the model.

 Note: Determining the optimal batch size is outside the scope of this work; a batch size of one is used.